-- (1) The Board shall have jurisdiction to hear and decide appeals from, and to review any specific order, requirement, decision, interpretation, or determination made by the Zoning Administrator about the development and urban design standards of Section 10.907 and 10.908. - (2) The Board shall not have jurisdiction to hear and decide petitions for variances from the development and urban design standards of Section 10.907 or Section 10.908.
+- (1) The Board shall have jurisdiction to hear and decide appeals from, and to review any specific order, requirement, decision, interpretation, or determination made by the Zoning Administrator about the development and urban design standards of Section 10.907 and 10.908. - (2) The Board of Adjustment shall have no jurisdiction to grant variances from the development and urban design standards of Sections 10.1012 and 10.1013.